 The Silent Contributor:

 How to handle it: Shyness doesn’t mean they don’t have ideas—sometimes people are simply uncomfortable with speaking out.
 Ask this person directly if they have any opinions or ideas.
-Don’t ask “yes” or “no” questions, but ask in a positive manner that would encourage a response.
+Don’t ask “yes” or “no” questions, but phrase things in a positive manner that encourages a more detailed response.

-Unfortunately having a person on the team who won’t answer messages or show up to meetings is going to be a reality in some of your group projects.
-There may be a legitimate reason for someone to act like this, but I’m referencing the individual who just doesn’t care.
+Unfortunately, having a person on the team who won’t answer messages or show up to meetings is going to be a reality in some of your group projects.
+There may be a legitimate reason for someone to act like this, but sometimes there really is an individual who just doesn’t care.

 How to handle it: Gauge the level of contribution they’re giving to the project.
 Set a mini deadline and see if they respond to it.
-If after reaching out multiple times and getting nothing back, you can decide to talk to your prof and let them know that this individual is not contributing to the workload.
+If, after reaching out multiple times, you still get nothing back, you can decide to talk to your prof and let them know that this person is not contributing to the workload.
 You’ll likely have to ask someone else in your group to take on their part of the project.

 If this is you: Please.
 Don’t.
 Be.
 This.
 Person.
 It’s not going to work in the real world.
 Take responsibility for your part.
 If there’s a reason why you can’t contribute to the project, talk to your team or prof and let them know the situation—communication is way better than silence.

 You’ve got this